pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 # Advanced

-## Package.json: Set options and behaviors
+## package.json for options

-A package.json must exists in the module root folder.
+A **package.json must exists** in the module root folder.
 Then some attributes like `config` for configuration variables and `apps` for [module behavior options](http://pm2.keymetrics.io/docs/usage/application-declaration/) can be added.

 ```javascript
 {